anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of Pledge by Registrar-Agent {#discovery_uc2_ppa}

+The discovery of the pledge by registrar-agent in the context of this document describes the minimum discovery approach to be supported.
+A more general discovery mechanism, also supporting GRASP besides DNS-SD with mDNS may be provided in {{I-D.eckert-anima-brski-discovery}}.

-The discovery of the pledge by registrar-agent should be done by using DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
+Discovery in BRSKI-PRM uses DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
 Note that {{RFC6762}} Section 9 provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.
+Note that {{RFC8990}} does not support conflict resolution of mDNS, which may be a limitation for its application.

 The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number._brski-pledge._tcp.local".
 The product-serial-number composition is manufacturer dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
 To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

-The registrar-agent MAY use
+In the absence of a more general discovery as defined in {{I-D.eckert-anima-brski-discovery}} the registrar-agent MUST  use

 * "product-serial-number._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
 * "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.